sipb/homeworld/docs/deploy.md

     $ spire seq registry

-Deploy flannel into the cluster:
+Deploy flannel and dns-addon into the cluster:

-    $ spire seq flannel

-Deploy dns-addon into the clustesr:

-    $ spire seq dns-addon
+    $ spire seq addons

 # Finishing up